V0r-T3x/Fancygotchi/README.md

 __ALUMINUM-ICE 1.7.8 AND LATER__
 __JAYOFELONY 2.2.9 AND LATER__
 __STILL WORKING ON THE WPA2-1.5.5FIX IMAGE__
 I fixed the compatibility problem.
+Fancygotchi need to be uninstalled before doing an auto-update on jayofelony/xbits image.

 I'm working to write my code again to embed Fancygotchi into the Pwnagotchi Core.
 A plugin will be availble to install/uninstall it, but will be available to install it natively into the new upgraded images.